American imperialism: Philippines

-The US retained dozens of military bases, including a few major ones.
-In addition, Philippine independence was qualified by legislation passed by the US Congress.
-For example, the Bell Trade Act provided a mechanism whereby US import quotas might be established on Philippine articles which "are coming, or are likely to come, into substantial competition with like articles the product of the United States".
-It further required US citizens and corporations be granted equal access to Philippine minerals, forests, and other natural resources.
-In hearings before the Senate Committee on Finance, Assistant Secretary of State for Economic Affairs William L. Clayton described the law as "clearly inconsistent with the basic foreign economic policy of this country" and "clearly inconsistent with our promise to grant the Philippines genuine independence."
+The US established dozens of military bases, including some that were large.
+Philippine independence was gated by American legislation.
+For example, the Bell Trade Act provided a mechanism whereby US import quotas could be established on Philippine goods that competed with US products.
+It further required US citizens and corporations be granted equal access to Philippine natural resources.
+In 1946, Assistant Secretary of State for Economic Affairs William L. Clayton described the law as "clearly inconsistent with the basic foreign economic policy of this country" and "clearly inconsistent with our promise to grant the Philippines genuine independence."
+Philippine independence came on July 4, 1946.